The future of secure communications: device independence in quantum key distribution: Towards future a DI-QKD network: Requirements, Challenges and Solutions

 DI-QKD has the appeal that it can help resolve security risks associated to implementation issues, as it aims to provide information theoretic security with minimum physical assumptions and uncharacterized hardware, thus reducing or eliminating many of the side-channels and security concerns in real-world deployment.
 However, DI-QKD requires satisfactory demonstration of Bell non-locality over long distances, and as such introduces demanding technical requirements, in particular related to the distance limitations (signal loss requires advanced quantum technology such as quantum repeaters) and high efficiency (high-quality detectors, sources, devices) required to achieve reasonable key rates.

-In this section we discuss the current outlook towards real-world implementation of DI-QKD, focusing on the current promising experimental platforms, technical challenges, and possible solutions.
+In this section we discuss the current outlook towards real-world implementation of DI-QKD, presenting the first set of DI-QKD experiments and additional promising experimental platforms, the current technical challenges, and possible solutions.
 In Section \ref{sec:integration}, we discuss the efforts towards real-world deployment of QKD in general, including efforts towards standardization, interoperability, and integration into cybersecurity and network architecture, since future implementation of DI-QKD will most likely benefit from most of this groundwork.
-When possible, we highlight specific or unique challenges that DI-QKD will likely encounter on the road to real-world deployment.
+When possible, we mention MDI-QKD benchmarks, and highlight specific or unique challenges that DI-QKD will likely encounter on the road to real-world deployment.